hknd23/idcempy/README.md

 party7               -0.577 0.058  -9.928 0.000  -0.691 -0.463
 agegroup2             0.916 0.235   3.905 0.000   0.456  1.376
 ```
-The AIC statistics for the BIMNL model is given by,
+The AIC statistic for the BIMNL model is given by,

 ```python
 print(gimnl_2004vote.AIC)